akula802/Docker-Django-MySQL/README.md

 You should now be able to log in to Django's admin portal at http://localhost:8000/admin

 The website code is in the ./web/code directory, which gets mounted to the 'app-web' container at /code.
-Work with your templates, views, urls, etc. within there.
+Work with your templates, views, urls, etc. within the local ./web/code directory.

 Lastly, just tweak the .env files and settings.py as you see fit, and get to building your website.